- Which banks can I send to in Colombia?

 - The minimum you can send is USD 15 equivalent in COP.

-- There are no maximum limits when sending to bank accounts in Colombia.
+- There are no maximum limits when sending to Bancolombia bank accounts.

 Please note: Colombian regulations dictate that all remittances over a monthly cumulative amount of COP 1,911,600 will be subject to the 4x1000 tax, where 4 pesos of every 1000 past the cumulative amount will be collected in taxes at the payout location.